 - Are the dorms co-ed or single-sex?

-- Are the dorms locked at night, requiring a key or password to get in after hours?
+- Are the dorms locked at night (or any time during the time), requiring a key or password to get in?

 - How many times did the police or campus security visit the dorms last year?